dhicks6345789/docs-to-markdown/README.md

 scanFolders.py --input inputFolder --output outputFolder
 ```

-That will process all recognised documents in "inputFolder", applying the default behaviour to each one, and place the resulting processed files (.md Markdown files and any other resources generated) in a matching set of files in "outputFolder".
+That will process all recognised documents in "inputFolder", applying the default behaviour to each one, and place the resulting processed files (.md Markdown files and any other resources generated) in a matching set of folders in "outputFolder".
 Sub-folders will be recursed into, and the output folder will be created if it doesn't already exist.

 ## Extending

-If you want to extend the functionality of this project you just write a script that accepts the same (very simple) format of paramaeters at the command line.
+If you want to extend the functionality of this project, just write a script that accepts the same (very simple) format of paramaeters at the command line.
 There is a docsToMarkdownLib Python library that contains handy functions if you happen to be writing your script in Python, but really you can write a command line application in any language you prefer.

 # The Scripts

 ## DocsToMarkdown.py

 ### Descrption
-Converts a folder of Word / Excel files (compatability is with those produced by Mircosoft Office / Office 365, exported from Google Docs / Sheets or, hopefully, pretty much any other tool) to the Github varient of Markdown (or to CSV in the case of spreadsheets files).
+Converts a folder of Word / Excel files (compatability is with those produced by Microsoft Office / Office 365, exported from Google Workspace, LibreOffice, or, hopefully, pretty much any other tool) to the Github varient of Markdown (or to CSV in the case of spreadsheets files).
 The output is intended to be used as the input for static site generation tools such as Hugo, Jeykll, etc, and the script will handle appropriate metadata headers.

 ### Requirements
 Needs the Pandas Python module, which should be installable via Pip.